shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Shh!
 I’m talking!”
 Mother blew a finger at Lemilay.
 “When you’re running a village, you have to know your village, be one with your village.
 Your first task will help you achieve this.”
 She looked to each of her pups.

-Lemilay and Wryonin attentively focused on her.
-Mudrich played with her cuffs, and Ersatzica was looking at the ground.
+Lemilay and Wryonin attentively focused on her, Mudrich played with her cuffs, and Ersatzica looked at the ground.

-Mother snapped, until all four of her pups were watching.
+Mother snapped fer fingers, until all four of her pups were watching her.
 “The first task is to do a census.
 Each of you individually must count how many residents we have here in our village.
 In addition, you must count how many here are battle ready, or are at least willing to fight to help protect the village.
 Understood?”

 “Yes, Mother.”
 Lemilay nodded.